connollydean/Markdwon-Tutorial/Partitioning.md

 APFS is great new technology if you plan to only use it with Apple software.
 However, you can't install your Linux OS on an APFS partition as its necessary to have your Linux partition formatted to the FAT32 filesystem.

 In my situation, I figured out there was an APFS container that contained my entire 250GB SSD even though my MacOS system was only using 100GB of space.
-Disk Utility wouldn't let me partition my drive because the 250GB APFS container left no room my Linux partition.
+Disk Utility wouldn't let me partition my drive because the 250GB APFS container left no room for my Linux partition.

 ### Solution